SilkRose/Pony/stories/x-marks-the-plot/x-marks-the-plot.md

 As she walks by two pegasi and an earth pony drawing in the sand, she compliments their work, a grand drawing of Celestia raising the sun.
 "Nice job, looks great!"
 Pinkie exclaims.

+Pinkie turns the corner and runs right into a volley-ball game.
+The players all stop and look at her expectantly. *I guess it won't hurt to play one game,* Pinkie thinks, before choosing a side.

+Pinkie gets into position and serves the ball on her side.
+She plays with determination and a smile on her face.
+She serves her team to victory, taking them from eleven points to twenty-five.

+Pinkie celebrates joyously with her team before congratulating the other team on a game well played.
+She trots off the court and continues her quest, back on track.